Matthewalvarado25/configure-ad/README.md

 <br />

 <h3>Join client-1 to your domain</h3>
-- Login to Client-1 VM as original local admin (in my case username = "labuser")
+- Login to Client-1 VM as the original local admin Ex- Username:"labuser"
-- Within the Client-1 VM, right click Windows start button -> then click "System"
+- In the Client-1 VM, right click Windows start button -> then click "System"
-- Click "Rename this PC (advanced)" on the right side of window
+- Click on "Rename this PC (advanced)" on the right side of window

 ![image](https://github.com/user-attachments/assets/907f1962-3a7e-4f19-98f7-73d8c9700a68)